skellis46/finger-pointing-moon/case-for-support.md

 inside and outside - feeling and felt - taster and tasted -

 think through this.
+had to do with habits -- the capacity to notice change from first-person perspective. but even in somatics it's founded on support of external person. hence value of the observer in authentic movement.

 we are not just inside and outside, we are inside something as it undergoing change. how do we experience change when it is happening to us? how do we apprehend difference (difference limen)? like frogs in water being heated up